ptrm/dict.json/Readme.md

 			<etc.>
 		},

-		"status": <"ok" – also when no definitions found|"error">
+		"status": <"ok" – also when no definitions found|"error">,

 		"msg": <Status message>
 	}